Frequently Asked Questions

 Q: Who is responsible for determining appropriate accommodations?

-A: The Center for Student Success determines appropriate accommodations.
+A: Anna Meadows in the Center for Student Success determines appropriate accommodations.
 The decision is based upon documentation collected from a student with a disability and the student's current functional limitations.

 Q: Are all students with disabilities registered with the Center for Student Success?